Project "Ionosond" for Space Weather — Russia Prepares to Launch New "Ionosphere-M" Satellites

 After the checks are completed, the Fregat will be transported to the refueling and neutralization station for refueling with fuel components and compressed gases.

-Ionosond is the first new Russian space complex for monitoring the geophysical environment or "space weather."
-Ionosond will be the first element of the Russian space weather monitoring system.
+"Ionosond" is the first new Russian space complex for monitoring the geophysical environment or "space weather."
+"Ionosond" will be the first element of the Russian space weather monitoring system.
 Its customers are Roshydromet and the Russian Academy of Sciences, and the scientific load of the project is handled by the Space Research Institute of the Russian Academy of Sciences (IKI RAS) and the E.K.
 Fedorov Institute of Applied Geophysics of Roshydromet.

-Studying the ionosphere is important not only for fundamental research, but also for tracking "space weather."
+Studying the ionosphere is important not only for fundamental research, but also for monitoring "space weather."
 The ionosphere is a special shell of the Earth that appears when neutral particles in the upper atmosphere absorb X-ray and ultraviolet radiation, ionize, and turn into ions and electrons.
-The concentration of charged particles varies at different altitudes, and it changes depending on many space factors — solar activity, galactic cosmic rays, and others.
-Therefore, knowing the state of the ionosphere, we can understand what the "space weather" will be in the near future.
+The concentration of charged particles varies at different heights, and it changes depending on many space factors — solar activity, galactic cosmic rays, and others.
+Therefore, knowing the state of the ionosphere, we can understand what the "space weather" will be like in the near future.

-Press Service of IKI RAS
+Press service of IKI RAS

 The launch of the first pair of satellites was planned for the end of 2022 or the beginning of 2023, but is happening with some delay.